knative/docs/docs/eventing/getting-started.md

 ## Sending events to the broker

-1. SSH into the pod by running the following command:
+1. Open a shell in the pod you created by running the following command:
     ```
     kubectl -n event-example attach curl -it
     ```